-Suspect arrested hours after one woman killed and four wounded at hospital
+Atlanta gunman found hiding near pool after barking dogs alerted neighbours

 APD Chief Darin Schierbaum said earlier on Wednesday that the woman who died was 39, while the other four wounded women are aged 25, 39, 56 and 71.

+“We had checked a building we knew he had gone into and we knew he was not there, it was being built and very close to Truist Park and The Battery, which was very concerning to us as many people would have been in that location,” he added.

+He said that after one particular tip call came in, an undercover officer confronted the suspect and he was arrested at the condo complex.

-Heavily armed law enforcement officers rushed to 1100 West Peachtree Street Northwest, which is a Northside Hospital facility, on Wednesday lunchtime as the violence unfolded.
+Earlier, heavily armed law enforcement officers rushed to 1100 West Peachtree Street Northwest, which is a Northside Hospital facility, on Wednesday lunchtime as the violence unfolded.

 All of the victims were transported to Grady Memorial Hospital, which is a level 1 trauma centre.